mrlonis/maven-spotless-hooks/docs/TROUBLESHOOTING.md

   - [🐞 Debugging These Scripts](#-debugging-these-scripts)

 ## 🪟 How to fix "git-sh-setup: file not found" in windows

+If you get any errors related to `git-sh-setup` or `git-sh-setup: file not found`, or some other error when performing the `git submodule update --init --remote --force` command, it is likely due to a problem with your `git` installation or your `PATH` environment variable.

 For starters, make sure you have the latest version of `git` installed.
 If you are using `choco`, you can run `choco upgrade git -y` to update `git` and if you don't use `choco` to manage `git`, you can download the latest version of `git` from the [Git for Windows](https://gitforwindows.org/) website.